Fretilin: Ascendancy and destruction

 Fretilin was founded on 20 May 1974 as the Timorese Social Democratic Association (ASDT).
-The ASDT renamed itself to Fretilin on 11 September 1974 and took a more radical stance, proclaiming itself the “sole legitimate representative” of the East Timorese people.
+The ASDT renamed itself to Fretilin on 11 September 1974 and took a more radical stance, proclaiming itself the "sole legitimate representative" of the East Timorese people.
 In response to a coup by the Timorese Democratic Union (UDT) on 11 August 1975, Fretilin hastily formed an armed wing called Falintil, which emerged victorious after a three week civil war.
 Falintil would continue to wage war against the ABRI during its invasion on 7 December 1975 and ensuing occupation.

 Fretilin formally declared East Timor's independence from Portugal on 28 November 1975 and inaugurated an 18-member cabinet with members of the Fretilin Central Committee with Francisco Xavier do Amaral as president and Nicolau dos Reis Lobato as both vice president and prime minister.
 The two men fell out as the pressures from the occupation escalated, and in September 1977 Lobato had do Amaral arrested for "high treason".
 On 31 December 1978, Lobato, do Amaral's successor as president, was killed by the Indonesian forces.
-He was succeeded by Mau Lear, who served until he was also tracked down and executed by Indonesian forces on 2 February 1979.
+He was succeeded by António Duarte Carvarino, who served until he was also tracked down and executed by Indonesian forces on 2 February 1979.

 Fretilin came under enormous pressure in the late 1970s.
 From September 1977 to February 1979, only three of the 52 members of Fretilin's Central Committee survived.